frictionlessdata/frictionless-py/docs/validating-data.md

 ## Baseline Check

-By default, Frictionless runs only the Baseline Check but includes vairous smaller checks revealing a great deal of tabular errors.
+By default, Frictionless runs only the Baseline Check but includes various smaller checks revealing a great deal of tabular errors.
 There is a `report.tables[].scope` property to check what exact errors it have been checked for:

 ```python
 from frictionless import validate